TheSoftwareHouse/Kakunin/docs/matchers.md

 `number` - must be a number

 You can add your own matchers.
 In order to do so please read `Extending Kakunin` section.

+###Text matcher

+`t:text you are looking for` - allows you to check if an element contains a expected text